-A vibrant narrative history of three hallowed Manhattan blocks—the epicenter of American cool.
-St. Marks Place in New York City has spawned countless artistic and political movements.
-Here Frank O’Hara caroused, Emma Goldman plotted, and the Velvet Underground wailed.
-But every generation of miscreant denizens believes that their era, and no other, marked the street’s apex.
-This idiosyncratic work of reportage tells the manylayered history of the street—from its beginnings as Colonial Dutch Director-General Peter Stuyvesant’s pear orchard to today’s hipster playground—organized around those pivotal moments when critics declared “St. Marks is dead.”
-In a narrative enriched by hundreds of interviews and dozens of rare images, St. Marks native Ada Calhoun profiles iconic characters from W. H. Auden to Abbie Hoffman, from Keith Haring to the Beastie Boys, among many others.
-She argues that St. Marks has variously been an elite address, an immigrants’ haven, a mafia warzone, a hippie paradise, and a backdrop to the film Kids—but it has always been a place that outsiders call home.
-Order here on Amazon.
+Three hallowed Manhattan blocks—the epicenter of American cool.
+This idiosyncratic work of reportage tells the many layered history of the street—from its beginnings as Colonial Dutch Director-General Peter Stuyvesant’s pear orchard to today’s hipster playground—organized around those pivotal moments when critics declared “St. Marks is dead.”
+In a narrative enriched by hundreds of interviews and dozens of rare images, St. Marks native Ada Calhoun argues that St. Marks has variously been an elite address, an immigrants’ haven, a mafia war zone, a hippie paradise, and a backdrop to the film Kids—and always a place outsiders call home.

 “What’s your sign?” a woman asked me at a business meeting that would determine if I would be hired for a project involving a lot of time and a lot of money.
 She had my résumé and references; why look skyward?
 “Pisces,” I replied.
 “Ah, you’re emotional!” she responded.
 In fact, the very same day, someone who’s known me more than 20 years told me I was singularly unemotional.
 Whom to believe — the best friend or the stars?
 Read the rest here.